tHeStRyNg/tornado/README.md

 This is a JavaScript and Pure Web Assembly implementation of zkSNARK and PLONK schemes.
 It uses the Groth16 Protocol (3 point only and 3 pairings), PLONK and FFLONK.

 #### Custom Configuration
- For RPC you can use any network (ETH, POLY, etc) RPC for your anonymyty.
+ For RPC you can use any network (ETH, POLY, etc) RPC for your anonymity.
- We are currently running the service cross https://cloudflare-eth.com ^_^.
+ We are currently running the service cross https://cloudflare-eth.com ^_^

  Enjoy !!!